 Choosing the right size is the first thing to do.
 Standard flu sizes come in 9x9, 13x9, and 13x13.
-Most chimney caps will come in a galvanized metal and a stainless steal metal.
-We recommend installing a stainless steal cap to prevent rusting.
+Most chimney caps will come in galvanized metal and stainless steel metal.
+We recommend installing a stainless steel cap to prevent rusting.
 Galvanized caps will work fine though.
 With birds, raccoons, and squirrels just installing the cap will work fine.
 With bats it is recommended to install a 1/2" hardware cloth underneath the cap to keep the bats out.
 Do not use anything smaller than a 1/2" hardware cloth, because it can get filled with soot and build up ice during the winter.
-This will cause house fires and gases backing up into the home.
-Double flue chimneys may require a special type of chimney cap.
-These are not always carried on our trucks and may need to be special ordered.
+This will cause house fires and gases back up into the home.
+Double-flue chimneys may require a special type of chimney cap.
+These are not always carried on our trucks and may need to be specially ordered.

 So we've talked about squirrels, raccoons, and bats living in the chimney and fireplace now we have to talk about chimney swifts.
 Loud screeching noises come bellowing through your home from the fireplace.
 This is most likely chimney swifts.
 Chimney swifts are a type of black bird that lives in Michigan.
 There really isn't a lot you can do right away to get rid of a nest of chimney swifts.
 Most chimney swifts make their nest somewhere in the middle of the chimney making it impossible to get to without damaging the nest and killing the birds.
 We typically wait for the young to be raised and then return to the home to clean out the chimney and cap it.
 If the birds are adults and still live in your chimney we can install a one-way door on your Chimney stack to get rid of them.
 Then once the birds are out we can install the proper cap to keep them from returning.